 Stepping into your pain means learning how to face your fears head on.
 It means immersing yourself in them, rather than avoiding or even denying them altogether, which most tend to do.
 Yes, it sounds intimidating, and surely you could think of a thousand things you’d rather do.
 But by making the decision to step into your pain, you are also making the decision to liberate yourself, commit to your romantic relationship and even to create a new life.

 It takes real courage to face your innermost challenges and to be absolutely vulnerable with your partner.
 But when you take the leap, you will be able grow in ways that you never have before.
 And, ultimately, you will learn how to connect with yourself and with your partner on an even deeper and more meaningful level.

 TOTAL COMMITMENT TO THE TRUTH

 The first step is to make a total commitment to the truth.
-You have to be willing to be open-minded and open-hearted.
-Because this is the only path towards opening up a new sense of awareness.
+You have to be willing to be open-minded and open-hearted with yourself and your partner.
+Because this is the only path toward opening up a new sense of awareness.

 Ask yourself – what are you scared of?
 Where is your pain and your resistance coming from?